EgoDevs/ego-rust-template/README.md

 - **!!
 Important !!
 Setup Credentials**

   - Under `credentials` folder, you need to add 3 files.
-    1.  `seedphrase.txt`: 12 words mnemonic phrases, to create secp256k1 account for local test
+    1.  `seedPhrase.txt`: 12 words mnemonic phrases, to create secp256k1 account for local test
     2.  `production.pem`: pem file with secp256k1 curve encoded, use for `mainnet` deployment
     3.  `production_cycles_wallet.txt`: cycles wallet of mainnet, use for `mainnet` deployment
   - You can change file names on `ego-config`.json